Victoria's Pride - Melbourne & Regions

 Victoria's Pride Street Party FAQs

-Victoria's Pride a statewide event and official programming on the event outdoor stages is committed to highlighting a majority of Victorian-based talent.
+Victoria's Pride a statewide event and official programming on the event outdoor stages is committed to highlighting local based talent alongside interstate and international guests.

 Midsumma encourages all the fabulous LGBTQIA+ venues in the Yarra precinct to be involved and mark this momentous occasion.
 There is no need to officially register to participate or run an aligned event, but conversation about how support can best be provided is welcome and Midsumma will assist with promoting aligned venues and activities.

-The event itself will be alcohol-free and temporary food services will be kept to a minimum.
+Midsumma will not be running bars or selling alcohol and temporary food services will be kept to a minimum, with a focus on complimentary support.
 Attendees will be encouraged to explore local food and beverage traders throughout the day.

 Midsumma have engaged a professional Cleaning and Waste Management Company.
 Waste management staff will ensure that facilities are regularly cleaned and sanitized, waste is promptly removed and garden areas are kept tidy.